orcfax/docs/docs/node-operation/itn-manual.md

 To claim rewards:

-1. Send a small amount of ADA to a given address (covering the minimum UTXO and transaction fees)
+1. Send small amount of ADA to a given address (covering the minimum UTXO and transaction fees)
 1. Shortly after, participants will receive their $FACT rewards.

 This process can be repeated as often as a validator wishes to claim their rewards.

-#### Vesting method

-We are investigating whether the addition of a vesting method to the claiming process will be possible before ITN goes live.
-If we find a way to add this feature, we will implement it.
-However, we cannot guarantee at this moment that we will be able to do so.